tdesserich/EFA-portfolio/README.md

 - `gulp dev` runs both the serve and sass commands.
 Watches for changes in any of those files.

 ## Reading
-Extra reading for setting up Gulp for Sass changes and compilation.
+Extra reading for getting started with CSS fonts and sizing.
-* [Getting Started](http://ryanchristiani.com/getting-started-with-gulp-and-sass/) - A list of directions for setting up SASS changes.
+ * [Fonts - CSS Tricks](https://css-tricks.com/almanac/properties/f/font-size/ ) - Great read on em, px, rem, and a bunch of other font items.